Penrod AJ-430 digital squarewave keyboard with C64 sounds & accompaniment

 notes:

-pcb label: EK - 430, GQC7.
-820.853The PCB of this instrument is labelled "EK-430" and thus might be a far relative of the Hing Hon EK-001.
-There are many Engrish misspellings on the control panel; a bit odd is also that there is a LED for the single finger, but not for the fingered chord mode.
+There are many Engrish misspellings on the control panel; a bit odd is also that there is a LED for single finger-, but not for fingered chord mode, despite the CPU supports many additional LEDs.

 The OBS preset sounds of the Penrod AJ-430 sound very much like on MC-3, although they are in different order and partly misspelled.
-The "violin" seems to be identical with "saxophone".
+Even their synth parameters and corresponding output pins seem to be an exact match of the original MC-3 (verified by oscilloscope).
+But because 'violin' and 'saxophone' only differ in the output channel and in AJ-430 no different filters exist, they here sound exactly the same.
+(You may install a capacitor to change this.)
 Unlike MC-3, the OBS preset sound buttons here respond a little slow and thus are less suited for realtime play tricks.

-Also the percussion sounds like MC-3, but the preset rhythm patterns are different.
+Also the percussion sounds like MC-3, but the preset rhythm patterns differ and play a little choppy.
 The "rock 'n' roll" pattern seems to be rather a mislabelled tango.
 With my specimen the maximum rhythm volume was a bit low.
 Like the MC-3, the AJ-430 has nice accompaniment made from squarewave organ + e-bass(?) tones, but unlike the MC-3 it has a variation button (misspelled "viriation") to select a 2nd set of more complex accompaniment patterns.
 These patterns sound nicely bizarre and somehow broken because they contain between the normal chord notes bursts of short blipping notes, like when a freaked- out arpeggio would play only during the pauses between normal notes.
 The only other keyboard I heard with similar styles is the bizarre Ramasio 892.

 circuit bending details

-The hardware of the Penrod AJ-430 appears to be a cheaper version of the MC-3 hardware, because despite very similar features it has now the sound chip integrated into the "CIL-51" CPU.
-But it has still separate sound outputs for drums, cymbal/ snare, bass, chord and 2x main voice.
+The Penrod AJ-430 appears to be a cheaper version of MC-3 hardware, because despite very similar features it has the DSG-MC-3 sound IC integrated into the CPU "CIL-51" (crystal clocked @ 4 MHz).
+Like a DSG it still has the separate sound outputs for drums, hihat+snare, bass, chord and 2x main voice, and the sound set is programmed the same.

-Theoretically the stuck CPU envelopes at 5.1V might be usable as a sound effect (they warble louder and quieter at a threshold voltage), but I don't recommend this because overvoltage can generally cause chip cancer over time (known e.g. from overclocked Pentium PCs), despite the CPU of my keyboard did not run hot from it.
-The CPU has a few unused pins those purpose (if any) I didn't figure out yet.
+The stuck envelopes at 5.1V may be suitable as a sound effect (they warble louder and quieter at a threshold voltage), but I don't know if this is safe, because overvoltage can cause chip cancer over time (known e.g. from overclocked Pentium PCs).
+At least the CPU in my keyboard did not run hot from it, and the margin between 5.0 and 5.1V does not look terrifying.

 keyboard matrix